ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Edit or remove an information barrier policy

-If you want to edit or remove an information barrier policy, you should first set the policy to inactive status.
+If you want to edit or remove an information barrier policy, you must set the policy to inactive status.

 1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).